Meet the Executive team

 Executive Director, governance - Maggie McGhee

-Helen was awarded an OBE in the Queen's Birthday Honours list in June 2011 in recognition of her services to accountancy.
+Helen holds a BA in Politics from the University of Exeter.
+She was awarded an OBE in the Queen’s Birthday Honours list in June 2011 for services to accountancy and received an honorary doctorate from the University of Exeter in December 2017.

 Job title: Chief Executive

-A graduate of Glasgow University and a member of the Institute of Chartered Secretaries and Administrators, Alan also holds an MBA with distinction from Oxford Brookes University and sits on the Dean's Advisory Group for Oxford Brookes Business School.
+Alan is a graduate of Glasgow University and a member of the Institute of Chartered Secretaries and Administrators.
+He holds an MBA (with distinction) from Oxford Brookes University and sits on the Dean's Advisory Group for its business school.

-Julie Hotchkiss was appointed to the newly created role of Executive Director, People at ACCA in November 2018.
-In this role Julie oversees the People function, leading the HR Delivery and Talent and Organisational Capability teams, and is responsible for ensuring that the people agenda is fully aligned with the organisation’s strategy.
+Julie Hotchkiss was appointed to the ACCA executive team in November 2018 and now holds the role of Executive Director – People and Transformation.
+In this role, Julie is responsible for ensuring the people agenda and major change activities are fully aligned to enable the organisation’s strategy.

-Prior to this, Julie was the Director of Europe and Americas at ACCA, where she had a key role in growing and maintaining ACCA’s international footprint and reputation.
-In this strategic leadership role, Julie played her part in developing the accountancy profession working with members, students, employers and national professional accounting organisations.
-She directed ACCA’s work in a wide range of countries, overseeing a team of over 100 staff.
+Prior to this, Julie was the director – Europe and Americas, where she had a key role in growing and maintaining ACCA’s international footprint and reputation.
+In this strategic leadership role, Julie played her part in developing the accountancy profession, working with members, students, employers and national professional accounting organisations in a wide range of countries.

-Julie joined ACCA in 2014 as Director of Customer Service where she ran ACCA's 24 hours a day, 365-days a year customer service centre ACCA Connect and exam operations worldwide from the body's global operational centre in Glasgow.
-Before joining ACCA, Julie had worked in local government, insurance, telecoms and internet.
+Julie joined ACCA in 2014 as director of customer service, where she ran ACCA’s 24-hours-a-day, 365-days-a-year customer service centre, ACCA Connect, and exam operations worldwide from the body’s global operational centre in Glasgow.
+Before joining ACCA, Julie had worked in local government, insurance and utilities.

 Raymond Jack joined us in January 2013 as our Executive Director - finance and operations.